Hudson's Bay (film)

-Hudson's Bay is a 1941 American adventure historical western film directed by Irving Pichel and starring Paul Muni and Gene Tierney.
-Produced by 20th Century Fox, the film is about a pair of French-Canadian explorers whose findings lead to the formation of the Hudson's Bay Company.
+Hudson's Bay is a 1941 American historical western adventure film directed by Irving Pichel and starring Paul Muni, Gene Tierney, Laird Cregar and John Sutton.
+Produced and distributed by 20th Century-Fox, the film is about a pair of French-Canadian explorers whose findings lead to the formation of the Hudson's Bay Company.
 In Canada, the film was heavily promoted by the Hudson's Bay Company through its retail stores.

 Plot

 A trapper, Pierre Esprit Radisson, and his friend, nicknamed "Gooseberry," hope to open a trading post in the Hudson's Bay region of northeastern Canada in the year 1667.

-They meet the jailed Lord Edward Crewe, a nobleman from England who has been banished from that country by King Charles II.
+They meet the jailed Lord Edward Crewe, a nobleman from England who has been banished from that country by Charles II of England.
 They manage to free Edward, who funds their expedition, beginning in Montreal, designed to further free trade with the Indians and make Canada a more united land.

 Barbara Hall is the sweetheart of Edward and her brother, Gerald, is thrust upon them after the explorers travel to England to seek the king's favor.
 Prince Rupert helps get Edward back in the king's good graces.
 Charles II is open to the idea of a trading post, provided he is personally brought 400,000 pelts.

 Gerald creates trouble in Canada as soon as the new Fort Charles trading post is established.
 His actions incite violence among the Indian natives, who demand he be punished.
 Over the king's objections and to Barbara's horror, Radisson and his associates permit Gerald to be sentenced to death by a firing squad.

 But once the gravity of her brother's misdeeds become clear to her, and with the flourishing of the Hudson's Bay trading post, Barbara forgives her love Edward while his partners Radisson and Gooseberry celebrate their success.